 YIKES!
 GO HOME.

-Anyway, since Alden publishing this post on her plastic free life in India, it has been removed.
+Anyway, since then the sustainable fashion bloggers' publishing of her plastic free life in India, it has been removed.
 Interesting.
 I guess I wasn’t the only one that found it offensive.
 Spoiler: most of the post was her yelling at waitstaff and hotel maids for forgetting she said "no plastic straw" and not disposing of her wastebin to her liking.

 Bloggers, remember, you are a guest in these countries.
 Please don’t stop by for 2 weeks or a month, and then believe that you have all the answers.

-So, to counteract the harm of Alden's article, I wrote a new article, one about how India’s culture and systems already have zero waste and reuse built in.
+So, to counteract the harm of these articles, I wrote a new article, one about how India’s culture and systems already have zero waste and reuse built in.

 Too Much Waste, or Lack of Waste Management?